 Sustainable design supports comfort, health, and wellness for the people who inhabit or visit buildings.
-Describe strategies for optimizing daylight, indoor air quality, connections to the outdoors, and thermal, visual, and acoustical comfort for occupants and others inside and outside the building.
+Describe strategies for optimizing daylight, indoor air guality, connections to the outdoors, and thermal, visual, and acoustical comfort for occupants and others inside and outside the building.
 How does the design promote the health of the occupants?
 Describe design elements intended to promote activity or exercise, access to healthy food choices, etc. Outline any material health strategies, including any materials selection criteria based on third-party frameworks such as Health Product Declarations (HPDs), Living Building Challenge Red List, EPA chemicals of concern, etc. Include key results on occupant comfort from occupant satisfaction surveys.

-- (Percentage of floor area or percentage of occupant work stations) with direct views of the outdoors - (Percentage of floor area or percentage of occupant work stations) within 30' of operable windows - (Percentage of floor area or percentage of occupant work stations) achieving adequate light levels without the use of artificial lighting, by simulation or by direct measurement of the finished building, at a typical single point in time (>300 lux at 3pm March 21) - [Workplaces]: How easily can occupants control their own thermal comfort and lighting? - How many occupants per thermal zone or thermostat - Percentage of occupants who can control their own light levels %
+- (Percentage of floor area or percentage of occupant work stations) with direct views of the outdoors - (Percentage of floor area or percentage of occupant work stations) within 30' of operable windows - (Percentage of floor area or percentage of occupant work stations) • achieving adequate light levels without the use of artificial lighting, by simulation or by direct measurement of the finished building, at a typical single point in time (>300 lux at 3pm March 21) - [Workplaces]: How easily can occupants control their own thermal comfort and lighting? - How many occupants per thermal zone or thermostat • - Percentage of occupants who can control their own light levels % AIA COTE® Top Ten 2019 Call for Entries | page 9

-- Peak measured CO2 levels during full occupancy (ppm) - Peak measured VOC levels during full occupancy (ppb) - Annual daylighting performance (Spatial Daylight Autonomy: % of regularly occupied area achieving at least 300 lux at least 50% of the annual occupied hours)

-• Percentage of materials, by value, incorporating health criteria such as HPD or Red List compliances (specify which criteria)
+- Peak measured CO2 levels during full occupancy (ppm).
+For reference, outdoor air CO2 levels typically fall in the range of 400-450ppm; standard levels of ventilation typically result in steady-state CO2 levels in the range of 800-1200ppm.
+Test subjects in environments below 600 ppm score significantly higher in measures of cagnitive function. - Peak measured VOC levels during full occupancy (micrograms/m3).
+Standard offices typically report VOC levels in the range of 500-700 micrograms/m3.
+Test subjects in environments with VOC levels below 50 micrograms/m3 score significantly higher in measures of cognitive function. - Annual daylighting performance (Spatial Daylight Autonomy: % of regularly occupied area achieving at least 300 lux at least 50% of the annual occupied hours) - Percentage of materials, by value, incorporating health criteria such as HPD or Red List compliances (specify which criteria)